amirGR/timefit/README.txt

 This will fit a 1st order polynomial on a "test" pathway containing two genes.
 It will create the fits under a cache directory and then use them to create the html files.
 Assuming you're running on cortex, you can see the html at http://chechiklab.biu.ac.il/~yourlogin/pyfit/poly1/fits.html

+Note on parallelization:
+Currently for each gene, regions are fit in parallel using N-1 processes, where N is the number of cores on your machine.
+If you're fitting many genes, use the "--part k/n" option to split the work on several machines, e.g. ctx03>> python compute_fits.py --pathway test --shape poly1 --part 1/3 ctx04>> python compute_fits.py --pathway test --shape poly1 --part 2/3 ctx05>> python compute_fits.py --pathway test --shape poly1 --part 3/3
+Each of these will compute part of the genes and write the fits to files like e.g. <base filename>.pkl.2_of_3 Once you later run without --part, the package will automatically consolidate all the parts into <base filename>.